The benefits of imaginative play

 What’s the right age to introduce imaginative play to a child?

 There is no set age to introduce imaginative play into a child’s world.
 You can start by introducing simple items that are safe for the child, such as a soft toy.
-Create situations to engage that item in play, like having your child’s doll give them a kiss on the cheek.
+Create situations to engage that item in play, like having your child’s doll kiss them on the cheek.

 Are there any disadvantages to imaginative play?